jeffpar/pcjs.v1/apps/pdp10/diags/ka10/dakaj/README.md

 10.0	LISTING

-							MAINDEC-10-DAKAK.TXT
+							MAINDEC-10-DAKAJ.TXT
 							PAGE 3

 1.0	ABSTRACT

-	THIS PDP-10 KA10 BASIC INSTRUCTION DIAGNOSTIC IS THE ELEVENTH IN A SERIES OF PDP-10 KA10 PROCESSOR DIAGNOSTICS.
+	THIS PDP-10 KA10 BASIC INSTRUCTION DIAGNOSTIC IS THE TENTH IN A SERIES OF PDP-10 KA10 PROCESSOR DIAGNOSTICS.
-	THE DIAGNOSTIC TESTS THE MULTIPLY INSTRUCTION AND THE MULTIPLY ALGORITHM.
+	THE DIAGNOSTIC CONTINUES TESTING THE SHIFT
+	AND ROTATE INSTRUCTIONS.

 2.0	REQUIREMENTS